aaif/project-proposals/governance/project-lifecycle-policy.md

 ### Acceptance Criteria

-Projects may be transitioned to Emeritus status via an absolute majority vote (\>50%) from the Technical Committee or with approval from the Governing Board by absolute majority vote (\>50%) of the Governing Board.
+Projects may be transitioned to Emeritus status via an absolute majority vote (\>50%) from the Technical Committee or with approval from the Governing Board.

 ---